ikenox/equil/README.md

 Equil is for the person who wants to automate provisioning of their personal computer and feels like:

 - Pure shell scripts or Makefile don't have enough readability and writability for provisioning task definition.
-- Popular provisioning tools (e.g. ansible, chef, ...) have rich features but a little harder to learn.
+- Popular provisioning tools (e.g. Ansible, Chef, ...) have rich features but a little harder to learn.

 Equil is just a very thin wrapper of shell scripts for provisioning task definition, written in Ruby DSL.